Skip to content

 cargo tauri build

-The built application will be in backend/src-tauri/target/release/
+The built application will be in backend/target/release/ (installers under backend/target/release/bundle/).

 Build Targets